toreaurstadboss/SimpleLinqLibraryTs/lib/Readme.md

 * array-extensions.ts
 * array-extensions.spec.ts

-Copy these two into the lib folder in the files:
+Copy modifications done into these two into the lib folder in the files:
 * index.ts
 * index.spec.ts